 How Cooling Pillows Work

-Moisture-Wicking Covers
+Cooling Covers

-Gel or Temperature-Neutral Foams
+Gel-Infused or Ventilated Foams

 Types of Cooling Pillows Explained